-"Movies are often used by teachers as a valuable curriculum resource to engage students and support learning.
+Movies are often used by teachers as a valuable curriculum resource to engage students and support learning.
 The Copyright act provides a number of exceptions that allow schools to use films and other copyrighted works for educational purposes.

-These allow teachers to:

-Screen an entire movie, if it's being used for educational purposes as part of a curriculumrelated learning activity, and the screening is supervised throughout by a teacher; Screen clips or parts of movies in the same circumstances.
+These allow teachers to screen an entire movie, if it's being used for educational purposes as part of a curriculum-related learning activity, and the screening is supervised throughout by a teacher and to screen clips or parts of movies in the same circumstances.
+Staff intending to use online streaming services (e.g. Netflix) must also comply with any further terms and conditions as specified by the service.